Nitive/Sketch-Variables/README.md

 1. Open Sketch's plugins folder.
 You can do it by choosing custom script from the Plugins menu, then click the gear icon and choose "Open Plugins Folder".
-2. Open the file "Dynamic Button.sketchplugin" in text editor.
+2. Open the file "Apply values.sketchplugin" in text editor.
 3. The shortcut is on the first line: